-Persepolis was practically erased from the historical records of other cultures.
+Persepolis was practically erased from historical records of other cultures.
 And it was literally buried in the sand.
-Here, you can find the highlights of Persepolis.
+Here, you can find the highlights of Persepolis, Iran.

-While you can experience and learn more about the poetry aspect or Iranian culture in the nearby town of Shiraz, where the famous poet Hafez was born and buried, one of the best ways to learn about and experience Persian history is in Persepolis.
+While you can experience and learn more about the poetry aspect of Iranian culture in the nearby town of Shiraz, where the famous poet Hafez was born and buried, one of the best ways to learn about and experience Persian history is in Persepolis.

 The ancient Persians who lived in Persepolis in the first century BC, during the Achaemenian Dynasty, called it Parsa.
 And finally, the Farsi language and modern-day Iranians call it the “Takht-e Jamshid.”

 The Town of Persepolis stands on top of a huge man-made terrace, which was partly constructed and partially cut out of a mountain, making it an incredible city planning project, especially during the first century B.C.

 The Ruins of Persepolis – Facts and Timeline

 Traces of Persian civilization date back to ancient times, and this is one of the oldest in the world.
 Darius the Great started the construction of Persepolis in 515 B.C. and moved the Capital of the Achaemenian dynasty from Pasargaede to Persepolis.

 Persepolis’s history was cut short in 330 B.C., when Alexander the Great’s army ransacked the city.

-Throughout history, some form of acknowledgment of Persepolis’s location appeared in expedition travel logs, including Silk Road travelers.
+Throughout history, some form of acknowledgment of Persepolis’s location appeared in expedition travel logs, including those of Silk Road travelers.
 Some references are included in the Spanish and Portuguese explorations in the 17th century, and later Dutch and French exploration in the 18th century.

 Apadana Staircase or the Grand Stairway

 The Apadana Staircase is one the most intact artifacts of Persepolis.
-These impressive 110 of shallow-threaded steps were designed just like a ramp – nobles with long robes could easily climb these steps without worrying about tripping over their long clothing.
+These impressive 110 shallow-threaded steps were designed just like a ramp – nobles with long robes could easily climb these steps without worrying about tripping over their long clothing.

 The top level is made up of Persian nobles with their formal robes and ornamental head-dress.

 Don’t miss the southern end of the terrace.
 It’s fantastic and shows delegations from 23 nations at the time bringing tributes to the Achaemenid King.

 Gate of All Nations (Xerxes Gateway)

 This unfinished gate is guarded on each side by lamassus – mythical figures of winged-bull bodies with bearded human heads.
 This is also called the Gate of Xerxes, as a tribute to King Xerxes I, who started the construction of Persepolis.

 The Throne Hall or Hundred-Column Palace

-For some unknown reason, its function as a reception hall ceased to exist and it became a storage room.
+For some unknown reason, its function as a reception hall ceased to exist and it simply became a storage room.
 It is thought that there was so much treasure in Persepolis that the Treasury simply couldn’t hold it all.

 Private palaces consisted of several smaller structures in the southwestern area of Persepolis.
 Don’t skip this area, as it contains some of the most photographed sites in the complex.

 Unfortunately, it is sometimes closed to visitors, but you can still see the detailed bas relief on some of the jambs.

 Tomb of Artaxerxes II

 The bigger and more ornate hewn tomb belongs to King Artaxerxes II, and the other one honors his son, King Artaxerxes III.

-Or not.
 In fact, no one really knows for sure.
 But it is commonly held that the bigger tomb is that of Artaxerxes II.

 The looting was complete.
 Today, you can only see the footprints and remains of the 300+ columns of the once magnificent building.
 But the sheer size of the Treasury foundation is indicative of the vast wealth of Persepolis and the Achaemenian dynasty.

-This small museum is one spot that is often overlooked – even by me, unfortunately!
+This small Ruins of Persepolis Museum is one spot that is often overlooked – even by me, unfortunately!
 Many of the important highlights of Persepolis are on the physical site.
 And those that are not were looted hundreds of years ago.

 Evidence of a Multicultural Empire

 For the construction of Persepolis, materials were shipped from all around the world: cedar wood and timber from Lebanon, precious stones from India, and tiles from Babylon.
 In several or Persepolis’s intact frieze reliefs, you’ll see a procession of 28 nations, arms linked to each other to symbolize unity.